biodec/plone4bio.pscoils/plone4bio/pscoils/README.txt

 Maintainer
 ----------

-Mauro Amico (amico AT biodec DOT com) is the active maintainer of the *plone4bio.base* framework.
+Mauro Amico (mauro AT biodec DOT com) is the active maintainer of the *plone4bio* framework.